mattferris/sam/Readme.md

 reset.css
 ```

 Options can be set using the `set` command.
-In fact, `set` actually just sets a variable, but sam uses some reserved variables to customize it's behaviour.
+Similarily, `def` defines a variable.
 Variables can be useful to save yourself some typing.

 ```
 # assets.pack